You already have a CV. Isn’t another application unnecessary, what’s the purpose of a cover letter?

 Your cover letter acts as an application tool to compliment your resume.
 What you show on your resume is what your cover letter should elaborate on and go into detail.
 However, you should always be careful not to focus too much on yourself though by relating back to the needs of the company you’re applying to.

 For both your CV and cover letter, your job is to sell yourself.
-Sell your skills, work experience and expertise.
+Sell your skills, what to write in a resume for work experience and expertise.

 Except, the goal with your cover letter is to express yourself more personally and creatively.
 You have more freedom to go in-depth and demonstrate your expertise and personality to the hiring manager.